playcanvas/developer.playcanvas.com/content/en/tutorials/advanced/custom-posteffect.md

 ## The effect

 Now we need to create a new class for our post effect.
-This class will derive from [pc.posteffect.PostEffect][api_posteffect].
+This class will derive from [pc.posteffect.PostEffect][4].
 We will define this class inside our posteffect_example.js script just before the script definition:

 ~~~javascript~~~
 pc.extend(pc.posteffect, function () {